mastodon/documentation/Running-Mastodon/List-of-Rake-tasks.md

 #### Data migrations

 These are one-off tasks for updating from one version of Mastodon to another.
-They are noted in the particular release's upgrade notes and are not relevant outside of that.
+They are noted in the particular release’s upgrade notes and are not relevant outside of that.

 |Task|Description|Usage|
 |----|-----------|-----|